ralismark/ralismark.github.io/_posts/2021-05-10-ownership.md

 }
 ```

-In this way, fields of structs can own memory, not just variables.
-We also observe that allocations need to be freed before their owners can be freed.

-# No-cloning theorem
+# No-Cloning Theorem

-However, such strong restrictions are quite limiting.
-While we can have linked lists and such, they're still essentially glorified local variables since we can't loop over them.
-Also, I haven't even mentioned how that interacts with returning pointers (e.g. `malloc`), and we're having `free` be an exception.
+However, such restrictions are too limiting to do much.
+We can't have truly recursive data structures like lists or trees -- no loops means they behave pretty much identical to local variables.
+We can't have functions either.

 So we're going to extend this with the ability to *transfer ownership*.

-Now, this is very different to simply creating a new reference.
-Instead, when we give our reference to someone else, we stop being able to use our old one[^set-null].
-This ensures that there's still exactly one reference throughout the whole program.
-Formally:

-[^set-null]: We don't have Rust-style destructive moves, so we have to make do with setting pointers to null.
-Strictly speaking, this is not safe -- between assigning the pointer and setting it to null, there's two copies of the pointer.
-This is more obvious if we're moving the reference to a function, since we only clear the pointer *after* the function terminates.
+We'll still enforce our "one reference per allocation", but instead allow assigning pointers in a restricted way: when you give a reference to something else, you stop being able to use the old one.
+While this atomic get-and-invalidate can't be directly expressed in C, we can approximate this by setting the old pointer to null.

+Code-wise, rules become:

 1. All pointers are either null or point to a valid allocation.
 2. If we want to pass a pointer to a function or assign it to something, we must null the original variable.
-3. You must never "leak" a allocation -- you must always deallocate before the pointer becomes TODO reword invalid
+3. You must never leak an allocation -- you must always deallocate before the "holder" gets invalidated

-In C, this translates to
+This means that we can now do this

 ```c
 {